 There are alot of things for the player to experience while playing as Koa.
 I read on the kickstarter page there are in the range of 150 quests.
 There are crafting elements and crop growing which brings with it a day/night cycle to manage.
 You receive items to customize Koa.
 Every time I encountered a character it seemed I learned a new recipe for a tool or food item.
 Every island had a new plant or vegetable for me to harvest and plant back home.
 There are animals to interact with that I haven’t even discovered the impact of, nor what happens when I clean up all the litter.

 I played several hours of Summer in Mara and hopefully I am not even close to completing.
 I think this delightful title is a mix of all the elements of platformer joy minus the frustrations.
 Any level of gamer would be foolish if they don’t place this title in their online shopping cart immediately.
-To my son who mentioned just today how I never helped him with the hard levels, I wish you could have started you with this game.
+To my son who just today made a comment about my refusal to help him with the “hard levels”, I wish a game like this was your first game.